You know how important it is for students to discuss what's happening in the world.

 NEWS LITERACY FRAMEWORK RESOURCES

-- Enter weekly competitions and win skill stars for their school
+- Enter weekly competitions and take quizzes

 - Ask questions of world-leading experts